keithrbennett/keithrbennett.github.io/_posts/2012-09-15-hello-nailgun-goodbye-jvm-startup-delays.md

 jruby -e 'puts(123)'  1.94s user 0.11s system 178% cpu 1.144 total
 ```

-If you&#8217;re using JRuby, and working with gem, rspec, irb, and other JRuby tools, this waiting time adds up and can be frustrating.
+If you're using JRuby, and working with gem, rspec, irb, and other JRuby tools, this waiting time adds up and can be frustrating.

 ### Enter Nailgun